We offer therapeutic counselling services to families, couples, individuals & children, in areas such as:

 Eric Bailey

-Eric has a Master's degree in Marriage and Family Therapy, Master's degree of Arts in Religion and a Bachelor's degree of Arts in Psychology.
-He is a Registered Marriage and Family Therapist, supervisor/mentor (RMFT-SM as a member of CAMFT) and a Clinical Fellow (as a member of AAMFT).
-He is an approved Supervisor (CAMFT and AAMFT).
+Eric has a Master's degree in Marriage and Family Therapy (2013),Master's degree of Arts in Religion (1998) and a Bachelor's degree of Arts in Psychology (1995).
+He is a Registered Marriage and Family Therapist, supervisor/mentor (RMFT-SM as a member of CAMFT).
+He is an approved Supervisor/Mentor (CAMFT).
 Eric works with couples, families and individuals providing support through various life events.
 Eric is trained in Family Systems Trauma to help families dealing with difficult circumstances.
-Eric has taken Dynamic Attachment Re-patterning Experience (DARE) for working with couples.
-He has done work as a behavioural consultant, and employment consultant work with individuals with developmental impairments and children and adults with Autism.
+Eric studied Secure: Healing Attachment Wounds in Individuals and Couples as well as Dynamic Attachment Re-patterning Experience (DARe).
+He has done work as a behavioral consultant, and employment consultant work with individuals with developmental impairments and children and adults with Autism.
 Eric started working at Catholic Family Services in August 2014.

 Marlene Smart